webprogramming260/website-express/README.md

 # website-express

-Website that hosts static files using express
+Website that hosts static files using Express.